 The first reason to consider renting an air compressor is simply a matter of finance.
 Compressors don’t exactly come off the line at a low price.
 This means a company would need a fair capital budget to get the equipment up and running.
 Renting tends to be more affordable.
-While renting the air compressor, companies are able to pay it out through an operating budget, allowing them to keep up with operating and uptimes.
+While renting an air compressor, companies can pay what as they go.
+It can open the operating budget, allowing them to keep up with operating and uptimes.
 On the note of expenses, this could save on maintenance as well, since most rental agreements come with support services on these air compressors.

-Often when inheriting a compressor or purchasing a new one, they must be adapted to current systems.
+Often when inheriting a compressor or purchasing a new one, they need to adapt to current systems.
 Because of this, renting can be a choice of convenience as well.
 Since the rented compressor is often a temporary device, it is easier to get more specific with system needs.
 Adjust the compressor to the facility’s system and if things change, rent a different one.
 This adaptability can additionally save costs and optimize productivity in different ways.
 A compressor fitted to the company’s specifications means optimal compressed air quality, exact pressure levels, and reduced waste.

 Sometimes renting an air compressor is necessary for addition to the compressor currently in use.
 Seasonal demand can be a large variable for a company to consider.
 Spikes like these need additional compressors that can facilitate the additional compressed air necessary to keep up with seasonal order periods.
 Outside the seasonal nature of the sales cycle, it is also important to consider seasonal weather conditions.
 Some compressors’ performance can suffer from the natural conditions of their location.
 The support of an additional compressor can help productivity from falling out of optimization.